Hans Hendrik

-Hans Hendrik (Suersaq; 2 June 1832 – 11 August 1889) was a Kalaallit interpreter, Arctic explorer, and the first Inuk to publish an account of his travels.
+Hans Hendrik (Suersaq; 2 June 1832 – 11 August 1889) was a Kalaaleq interpreter, Arctic explorer, and the first Inuk to publish an account of his travels.
 He was born in the southern settlement of Fiskenæsset.

 Expeditions

 Second Grinnell expedition

 Hendrik was hired by the American explorer Elisha Kent Kane for the 1853–1855 second Grinnell expedition to search for the lost Franklin expedition.
 He established his worth in the winter of 1854, when participating in a search for four of the men who were lying frozen and disabled somewhere northwest of the ship, which was beset in the ice in Rensellaer Bay.

 Hendrik located their sledge track, which brought the rescue party to the men.
 He also assisted with communication with the local Inuit, and was instrumental in hunting efforts, including tracking and finding a wounded caribou in February 1855 when the men were beginning to starve and show signs of scurvy.
 It was due to Henrik's ability and effort that the important sledging journey to Cape Constitution was completed.
 For these efforts, Hendrik's agreed upon salary was two barrels of flour and 52 pounds of salt pork.